 Teaching requirements would be limited to the school’s curriculum, and teaching hours would range from 10 to 15 hours per week.

 Schools also give time off on weekends and during school holidays.
-ESL teachers are expected to assist and support Chinese language teachers with different pronunciations or nuances in the classes.
+ESL teachers are expected to assist and support Chinese language teachers with pronunciation and nuances in class.

 The expectation and responsibility as part of the job depend entirely on the type of school where you are employed.